chbeu/chbeu.github.io/content/talks/it31_hcilectureseries2025.md

 editable: false  # Allow visitors to edit the page?
 Supported by the Page, Post, and Docs content types.

-event: HCI Lecture Series #, Department of Artificial Intelligence and Human Interfaces, Paris Lodron University Salzburg
+event: HCI Lecture Series #, Department of Artificial Intelligence and Human Interfaces, University of Salzburg
 #event_url: ""

-location:  Paris Lodron University Salzburg, online
+location:  University of Salzburg, online
 address:
   #street:
   city: Salzburg